 - Togo conducts the last round of mass treatment for LF.

-- Ecuador is the second country to stop treatment with Mectizan for river blindness and begin the post-treatment surveillance phase.
+- Ecuador stops treatment with Mectizan for river blindness and begins the post-treatment surveillance phase.

-- Colombia becomes the first country to apply for WHO certification for the elimination of onchocerciasis transmission, after suspending treatment with Mectizan in 2007.
+- Colombia becomes the first country to submit a dossier to WHO for verification of elimination of onchocerciasis transmission.

 - More than 1 billion treatments have been approved cumulatively by MDP for the treatment of onchocerciasis.

-- As of the end of 2011, 140 million treatments annually are being approved for onchocerciasis and 130 million for LF.
+- By the end of 2011, 140 million treatments annually are being approved for onchocerciasis and 130 million for LF.

 - The Mectizan Donation Program celebrates 25 years of partnerships and progress toward the elimination of river blindness and LF with events held in the USA (Atlanta), the UK (London), and Switzerland (Geneva).

-- WHO verifies the elimination of onchocerciasis in Mexico, the third country in the world to be free of river blindness.
+- Colombia becomes the first country in the world to be verified by WHO for eliminating river blindness.

-- Togo becomes the first country in Africa recognized by WHO to have eliminated LF as a public health problem.
+- Togo becomes the first country in sub-Saharan Africa validated by WHO for eliminating LF as a public health problem.

-- The Mectizan Donation Program mandate is expanded to reach an additional 100 million people annually to accelerate LF elimination in countries eligible for “triple therapy” with ivermectin, diethylcarbamazine, and albendazole (IDA).
+- Merck. & Co., Inc. expands the mandate of MDP to reach up to an additional 100 million people annually to accelerate LF elimination in countries eligible for “triple therapy” or “IDA” with ivermectin, diethylcarbamazine, and albendazole.

-- Yemen is recognized by the World Health Organization to have eliminated LF as a public health problem.
+- Yemen is validated by WHO for eliminating LF as a public health problem.

-- Zamfara and Kebbi States in Nigeria stop treatment for onchocerciasis and enter the post-treatment surveillance phase, bringing the global number of people no longer needing treatment for onchocerciasis to 13.8 million.
+- 2 additional states stop treatment in Nigeria – Zamfara and Kebbi.
+This brings the global number of people no longer needing treatment for onchocerciasis to 13.8 million.

 - Malawi has completed the required 5-year post-treatment surveillance period for LF and submitted the validation dossier to WHO.